How To Support Your Immune System On A Daily Basis, So It's Ready For Anything

 Often referred to as the "sunshine vitamin," it is possible to get small amounts of vitamin D through sunlight and foods.
 However, most adults around the world don't consume adequate vitamin D from their diet.
 In turn, that means we don't get enough vitamin D necessary to modulate the immune system.* That can be a problem, considering it's a micronutrient your body and immune system need on a daily basis to function optimally.*

-It's also worth noting that this important vitamin is best to consume in the D3 form, which is superior to vitamin D2 in terms of improving and maintaining healthy vitamin D levels in the body.*
+It's also worth noting that this important vitamin is best to consume in the D3 form8, which is superior to vitamin D2 in terms of improving and maintaining healthy vitamin D levels in the body.*

 (Learn more about vitamin D and its benefits.)

-Zinc is an important nutrient for a number of functions in the body, including immune support.* It affects various aspects of the immune system and acts as an antioxidant by fighting off free radicals.*
+Zinc is an important nutrient for a number of functions in the body, including immune support.* It affects various aspects of the immune system and acts as an antioxidant9 by fighting off free radicals.*